Japanese art flooded Western Europe when in 1854, America forced Japan to open its borders to trade.

 Van Gogh’s Japanese obsession permeated his work.
 “All my work is based to some extent on Japanese art,” he told his brother Theo.

-Find out more about the Van Gogh's love affair with Japan at the Exhibition Van Gogh & Japan.
+Find out more about Van Gogh’s love affair with Japan at the Exhibition Van Gogh & Japan.